Inventory IQ

 π Time-on-Task Comparison

-Completion time was measured during testing to evaluate the efficiency of the counting process.
+Completion time was measured during testing to evaluate workflow efficiency.

 π Stakeholder Feedback Loops

-The original flow required users to navigate through 7 separate pages with repeated βNextβ actions.
-The new design removes step-by-step navigation, allowing users to complete the process in one continuous flow.
+The original workflow required users to navigate through 7 separate pages with repeated βNextβ actions.
+The redesigned flow consolidated the process into a single continuous experience to reduce navigation interruptions during counting.

 Improved Data Visibility